karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

 ---
-title: "Building an Async HTTP Api with Azure Durable functions and Python"
+title: "Building an Async HTTP Api with Azure Durable Functions and Python"
 date: 2021-12-13T13:47:04+01:00
 draft: true
-tags: ["azure", "functions", "durable", "serverless", "python"]
+tags: ["azure", "functions", "serverless", "python"]
 description: "The async HTTP API pattern addresses the problem of coordinating the state of long-running operations with external clients.
-Azure Durable Functions provides built-in support for this pattern, and in this post I'm going to show you how to build an Async HTTP API with Azure Durable functions and Python."
+Azure Durable Functions provides built-in support for this pattern and in this post I'm going to show you how to build it using Python."
 ---

 > **Just show me the code**